mus264/264-tools/README.md

 While waiting for *264 Tools* to be included in the official Package Manager, please install it manually:

 1. Download and uncompress the [latest release](https://github.com/mus264/264-tools/releases/latest) to your Max Packages directory.
 You can find this under `~/Documents/Max/Packages` for Max 6 or `~/Documents/Max 7/Packages` for Max 7.
-If you use both Max 6 and 7, install it for both.

 2. Open (or restart) Max.